nasasutisna/capacitor-custom-google-maps/README.md

 # capacitor-custom-google-maps

 capacitor custom plugin google maps
-- add function for create circle on the maps (support for android & ios)
+- add function for create circle on the maps (support for web, android and ios)

 ## Install